XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/theater.md

 >
 > For HOCs, maxed out PA is better in stack but worse in battle.

-### I can't beat the current stage.
-Is this it for me?

-> Nope.
-Just fall back to the last boss node you can handle.
-These nodes can mitigate the "beaten stage" penalty so it's worth more than non-boss higher node.

 ### I wasn't able to place high enough to 5★ the reward HOC.
 Is there another way to get their central data?

 > Odd numbered theater?
 Even the Top 1 can't anyway.